 To Sum Up

-Next time you’re preparing a large joint of meat for a day in the smoker, try out the Texas Crutch.
-It’s a great way to control the moisture, flavor, and cook time of your meat, and it makes it impossible to turn out a dry BBQ.
-Keep experimenting to find the method that works best for you.
+Next time you’re preparing a large piece of meat for a day in the smoker, try out the Texas Crutch.
+It’s a great way to control the moisture, flavor, and cook time of your meat, and it makes it nearly impossible to turn out a dry BBQ.
+Remember to keep experimenting to find the method that works best for you!

 What liquid do you use?
 Foil or paper?
 Do you finish it unwrapped?
 Share your wisdom in the comments.